The desktop control room for planning, exceptions, and customer visibility.

 Audit and pack

-Use weight, cube, pack slip, and audit review signals to close high-risk orders before they become customer tickets.
+Use weight, cube, printable packing slip, warehouse label, and audit review signals to close high-risk orders before they become customer tickets.

 - 05